pynvme/pynvme/doc/vscode.rst

    :target: pic/vscode_area.png
    :alt: vscode screenshot

-A. Activity Bar: you can select the last Test icon for pytest and pynvme extentions.
+A. Activity Bar: you can select the last Test icon for pytest and pynvme extensions.
 #. pytest panel: collects all test files and cases in scripts directory.
 #. pynvme panel: displays all active qpairs in all controllers.
 Click qpair to open or refresh its cmdlog viewer.
 #. editor: edit test scripts here.